lokendarjangid/lokendarjangid/README.md

 I'm Lokendar Jangid, a passionate self-taught full stack web developer from India.

 - 🔭 I’m currently working on [**Lokendarjangid**](https://lokendarjangid.github.io), my personal website and portfolio.
-- 🌱 I’m currently learning **Machine Learning** and exploring its applications in web development.
+- 🌱 I’m currently learning **Machine Learning** and exploring its applications in Android development.
 - 🤔 I’m looking for help with **Flutter**, as I'm interested in building mobile apps with this framework.
 - 💬 Ask me about **Python**, which is my favorite programming language and the one I use most frequently.
 - 📫 You can reach me on [**LinkedIn**](https://linkedin.com/in/lokendar-jangid).
 Let's connect!